John Maynard Keynes: Critiques

-As a man of the centre described by some as having the greatest impact of any 20th-century economist, Keynes attracted considerable criticism from both sides of the political spectrum.
+As a man described by some as having the greatest impact of any 20th-century economist, Keynes attracted considerable criticism from both sides of the political spectrum.
 In the 1920s, Keynes was seen as anti-establishment and was mainly attacked from the right.
 In the "red 1930s", many young economists favoured Marxist views, even in Cambridge, and while Keynes was engaging principally with the right to try to persuade them of the merits of more progressive policy, the most vociferous criticism against him came from the left, who saw him as a supporter of capitalism.
-From the 1950s and onwards, most of the attacks against Keynes have again been from the right.